 2014 Finalist Elizabeth Hulings Foundation,

-The work centers on political/social commentary that involves such issues as gender obliteration, extinction and the effect that globalization/gentrification have on our society.
+The work centers on political/social commentary that include women issues, gender obliteration, extinction and the effect that globalization/gentrification have on our society.
 Given the progress of trans gendering, gender obliteration may not be too far off in the future.
 These topics have not been accepted until very recently and considering our present political climate, may very well be in jeopardy.

 A quote by Nicelle Davis explains my statement rather clearly: Death is a charmer; nothing makes us feel more alive than brushing shoulders with him at a bar, in our cars, or at 5,000 feet in the air.
 Every time we risk and survive there is a thrill.
 We feel like we won more life because we are not the ones dying.